Eve Online: Combat and travel

-Besides using Stargates, capital ships may also by use jump drives, which require another ship to create a "Cynosural Field" which the capital ship can then jump to.
+Besides using Stargates, capital ships can also utilize jump drives, which require another ship to create a "Cynosural Field" which the capital ship can then jump to.
 While this allows the capital ship to travel instantaneously, it requires a trusted second party (or an alternate account) to create the beacon.
 Jump drives also consume fuel (in contrast to stargates, which require nothing), drain the ship of its capacitor, leaving it nearly defenseless until it is recharged, and incur "jump fatigue", which prevents the pilot from jumping for progressively longer periods of time after each consecutive jump.
 Titans are also capable of allowing other ships to instantaneously travel by creating temporary bridges to cynosural fields.
 Black Ops battleships can create similar, but undetectable, bridges capable of transporting only specific types of stealth ships such as Stealth Bombers.

 Player-run corporations that claim sovereignty over two null sec systems within range of each other can also set up a jump bridge at a player owned starbase (POS) that is in orbit of a moon.
 Jump bridges allow instantaneous travel to the other system's jump bridge, at the cost of using fuel (requiring supply by the owning corporation) scaled to the mass of ships that use them.
 This also leads to the accumulation of jump fatigue.
 As the aging POS systems & code have been phased out of the game, a deployable structure has effectively replaced the old jump bridge.
 However, unlike the old POS jump bridges, it allows players to customize who may use the gate based on settings such as standings or corporation / alliance affiliation.
 It also does not need to be deployed in a POS, and as such is often deployed near player owned Citadel structures.